Former Branch Residence, Washington, DC.

 Mr. Branch preferred the ideas and thoughts of others.
 In this vein, keep the continued comments, pictures and stories coming.
-As of November 2016, there have been over 3275 visits to this site, since July 2016 inception.
+Since inception in July of 2016, there is an average of over 5300 visits to this site per year.
 Thanks to the those who have visited the site to date, both known and unkown to Mr. Branch.
 He would most welcome your ongoing feedback and presence.

 Special thanks to Mr. Branch's daughter Linda, our Aunt, who has provided memorabilia and history most pertinent to this site.

 Lincoln Stephen Smith, CDR, USNR, (Ret), February 2017

 Lincoln Smith, Mr. Branch's oldest Grandson, in front of the Supreme Court of the United States, 8 May 2018, subsequent to attending a lecture at the Court entitled, "Modes of Constitutional Interpretation."

 In front of the portrait of former Chief Justice Charles Evans Hughes, Supreme Court, DC,